simonspa/corryvreckan/src/modules/AnalysisEfficiency/README.md

 * `inpixel_bin_size`: Parameter to set the bin size of the in-pixel 2D efficiency histogram.
 This should be given in units of distance and the same value is used in both axes.
 Defaults to `1.0um`.

 ### Plots produced

+For the DUT, the following plots are produced:

 * 2D histograms:
   * 2D Map of in-pixel efficiency
-  * 2D Map of the chip efficiency in local coordinates, filled at the position of the track intercept point
+  * 2D Maps of chip efficiency in local and global coordinates, filled at the position of the track intercept point or at the position of the associated cluster center
-  * 2D Map of the chip efficiency on global coordinates, filled at the position of the track intercept point
-  * 2D Map of the chip efficiency in local coordinates, filled at the position of the associated cluster centre
-  * 2D Map of the chip efficiency on global coordinates, filled at the position of the associated cluster centre
-  * 2D Map of the position difference of a track (with associated cluster) to the previous track
-  * 2D Map of the position difference of a track (without associated cluster) to the previous track
+  * 2D Maps of the position difference of a track with and without associated cluster to the previous track
 * 1D histograms:
   * Histogram of all single-pixel efficiencies
-  * Histogram of time difference of the matched track time (with associated cluster) to the previous track
-  * Histogram of time difference of the non-matched track time (without associated cluster) to the previous track
+  * Histograms of time difference of the matched and non-matched track time to the previous track
-  * Histogram of row difference of the matched track time (with associated cluster) to the previous track
-  * Histogram of row difference of the non-matched track time (without associated cluster) to the previous track
-  * Histogram of column difference of the matched track time (with associated cluster) to the previous track
-  * Histogram of column difference of the non-matched track time (without associated cluster) to the previous track
+  * Histograms of the row and column difference of the matched and non-matched track time to the previous track
-  * Histogram of the time difference of a matched cluster (with associated cluster) to a previous hit (not matter if noise or track)
+  * Histograms of the time difference of a matched (non-matched) cluster to a previous hit (not matter if noise or track)
-  * Histogram of the time difference of a non-matched cluster (without associated cluster) to a previous hit (not matter if noise or track)
 * Other:
   * Value of total efficiency as `TEfficiency` including (asymmetric) error bars
-  * Value of total efficency as `TName` so it can be read off easily by eye from the root file
+  * Value of total efficiency as `TName` so it can be read off easily by eye from the root file

 ### Usage
 ```toml